 Can we enable LC to be Full-Duplex in 802.11?

 Yes, it could theoretically be achieved.
 Full-duplexing in light communication can be achieved using the same or different wavelengths (colors) for the uplink and downlink.
 The uplink could use infrared radiation at a certain wavelength, whereas the downlink could use visible light or infrared radiation depending on the illumination scenario.
-[9]
+[9] However, as in RF, full duplex is a matter of cost, in particular in small user devices.
+Excellent RF isolation is obviously needed between transmitter and receiver in the same device.

 Are LC systems subject to multipath fading?